-Vaccination for tetanus is recommended for all DHCP, regardless of age.
+Vaccination for tetanus is recommended for all dental healthcare personnel, regardless of age.
 The CDC recommends receiving the vaccine as soon as feasible if Tdap has not already been received, and regardless of interval from the last tetanus and diphtheria (Td) immunization.
 Routine boosters are recommended every 10 years thereafter [24].